UNINETTSigma2/documentation/jobs/running-scientific-software.md

 Depending on your application’s communication pattern, point-to-point or collectives the usage of Mellanox optimised offload collectives can have an impact.

-### Monitoring process/thread placement

-To monitor the placement or ranks the `htop` utility is useful, just log in to a node running your application and issue the `htop` command.
-By default  `htop` numbers the cores from 1 through 256.
-This can be confusing at times (it can be changed in htop by pressing F2 and navigate to display options and tick off count from zero).

-The 0-127 (assume you’ve ticked of the start to count from zero) are the first one of the two SMT on the  AMD processor.
-The number of cores from 128 to 255 are the second SMT thread and share the same executional units as do the first 128 cores.

-Using this view it’s easy to monitor how the ranks and threads are allocated and mapped on the compressor cores.